Fred Clarke (educationist): Bibliography

 Following Sir Fred Clarke's death, his bibliography was written then published in 1967 by Frank W. Mitchell, it was titled; Sir Fred Clarke: Master-Teacher 1880-1952 (London: Longmans, 1967).

 Fred Clarke's daughter Claudia Clarke effectively produced an 'early years' addendum to Mitchell's Bibliography in 2005 with the publication of Sir Fred Clarke: a Reappraisal of his early years 1880 - 1911.
 Claudia stated that Fred Clarke's widow, Edith Clarke restricted Mitchell's access to his private papers so there was little information on Fred Clarke's early years, the likely reason for this was to keep secret, a convict in the family who was transported to Australia.
-After Edith's death, Claudia gained access to the papers and published in the Journal; - Education Research and Perspectives, Vol. 33, No. 1, 2006.
+After Edith's death, Claudia gained access to the papers and published them in the Education Research and Perspectives, Vol. 33, No. 1, 2006.